uploadcare/file-uploader/get-started/installation/README.md

       return; // To avoid errors in SSR case
     }

-    // Now you can add uploader using native DOM API methods: const uploader = new blocks.FileUploaderRegular();
+    // Now you can realize your logic, e.g.: const uploader = new blocks.FileUploaderRegular();
     uploader.setAttribute('css-src', STYLES);
     document.body.appendChild(uploader);